 The credit score impact of medical debt collections

-Given how severely medical debt can affect your credit score, you want to avoid having an account fall into collections, if possible.
+Even without the credit reporting impact, hospitals and doctors’ offices will still pursue payment.
+This may involve repeated calls and letters.
+So, you want to avoid having an account fall into collections if possible.
 This means being proactive when it comes to covering these expenses.
 If you have bills already or you are getting a procedure or treatment that your insurance won’t cover, consider your options immediately.
 You can:

 How to get out of medical debt